Troy-Kieran/machine-learning-influenza-transmission-ferret/README.md

 R code used for the machine learning portion of:

 Kieran TJ, Sun X, Maines TR, Belser JA.
-Identification of optimal thresholds and key parameters for predicting influenza A virus transmission events in ferrets using machine learning on virological data.
-UNDER REVIEW. npj Viruses.
+Optimal thresholds and key parameters for predicting influenza A virus transmission events in ferrets. npj Viruses 2, 64 (2024).

 This project also includes CSV files for summary data & metrics used to create figures from the manuscript in the "ResultsSummary_Rinputs" directory.